-Company financial situations can be challenging.
-From start-up to well-established companies in expansion and growth mode, they all need steady cash flow to fund their dreams.
+Financial situations for many companies can be challenging.
+From start-up to well-established companies, they all need steady cash flow to fund their dreams.

 Whether you’re experiencing a cash-flow gap from slow-paying customers or lack of funding from a bank because of tax liens, maxed-out-lines of credit, or less-than-perfect credit, TCI Business Capital offers North Dakota accounts receivable factoring programs to improve cash flow.
-Get started today with the number-one factoring company.
+Get started today with the number one North Dakota factoring company.